 The Japanese Coffee market is a very competitive, saturated market.
 A few of the popular Japanese canned coffee brands are Boss (produced by Suntory), Georgia (produced by Coca-Cola), Nescafe (produced by Nestlé), and Roots (produced by Japan Tobacco).
 Quite a diverse group of producers we have here, wouldn’t you say?
 Liquor, soft drink, food, and cigarette companies all making canned coffee.
 Some of the aforementioned popular coffee shops are Doutor and Starbucks.
 Starbucks entered the Japanese canned coffee market in 2005, partnering up with Boss’ producer, Suntory.
 Fast food joints are also joining the fray.
 McDonalds, not wanting to be left out, launched their own chain of coffee store fronts, McCafés, across Japan a few years back.

 As with anything Japanese, coffee isn’t exempt from their weirdly fascinating marketing.
 Take for example Boss coffee.
 In 2006, the company hired Tommy Lee Jones to be their spokesman.
 Since then, he has appeared in many commercials as character “Alien Jones” who was sent to Earth to examine the human society.
 Roots Coffee also has their own celebrity spokespersons (Ewan MacGregor and Brad Pitt), however they aren’t on the same level as Tommy Lee Jones.
 Here are a couple commercials for your viewing pleasure:

-Who watched all seven and a half minutes of these BOSS commercials? *Raises hand*
+Who watched all nine minutes of these BOSS commercials? *Raises hand*